 - The elderly may suffer more significant complications from a dog bite.
 It may be harder for them to heal from wounds and they may be more likely to suffer from an infection, for example.

 Thus, it is preferable that elderly dog bite injuries be prevented.
-If that proves impossible it is important for elderly dog bite victims to get prompt medical care and to find out more about their rights from an experienced Des Moines dog bite attorney.
+If that proves impossible it is important for elderly dog bite victims to get prompt medical care and to find out more about their rights from an experienced Des Moines dog bite lawyer.

 Call a Lawyer Experienced in Dog Attack Cases If You or a Loved One Has Been Hurt